blynkkk/blueprints/ESP32 Header Demo/README.md

 ## Introduction

-Header is our new feature for mobile apps.
+Header is a new feature for mobile apps.
 Why do we think you'll love it?
 It hugely expands design options and makes you app look so complete.
 See it for yourself - we prepared a Blueprint with a fancy Tesla app assembled from just Blynk's UI components.

 ## Components Used in This Project